What is Jordan’s Principle?

 If you’d like to submit a request using Jordan’s Principle, you can call the Jordan’s Principle Call Centre 24/7 at 1-855-572-4453.
 To learn more about Jordan’s Principle, you can visit the First Nations Child and Family Caring Society of Canada.

-Jordan’s Principle is designed to ensure First Nations children and youth receive the support they need without discrimination.
-If you have questions about Jordan’s Principle, you can talk to a safe adult such as a parent/caregiver, social worker, elder or Kids Help Phone counsellor.
+Jordan’s Principle is designed to ensure First Nations youth receive the support they need without discrimination.
+If you have questions about Jordan’s Principle, you can talk to a safe adult such as a parent/caregiver, social worker or Elder.
+Kids Help Phone’s professional counsellors are available to support you and our trained, volunteer crisis responders are available through text or Facebook Messenger.
+If you identify as Indigenous, you can ask to be connected with a First Nations, Inuk or Métis crisis responder (if one’s available) by messaging FIRST NATIONS, INUIT or METIS to 686868 or through Facebook Messenger.
 You can also search for Indigenous support services in your area on Resources Around Me.